steenhansen/php-google-api-example/README.md

 When this program was first developed, websites did not need to go through an approval process to grant read/write access to password protected Google Docs and sheets.
 An updating Heroku server caused the Google credentials to be invalidated.

-Basically, a PHP site would have used a Google spreadsheet to authorize who could log into a PHP program, and what system rights the user has access to.
+Basically, a PHP site used to use a Google spreadsheet to authorize who could log into a PHP program, and what system rights the user has access to.

 For instance, steenhansen1942@gmail.com, can log in and view general information.
 He can also view the 'Docs Manual' whereas test@gmail.com cannot.